Is stage 4 cancer terminal? While Stage 4 cancer can be terminal, stage 4 cancer isn’t always terminal.

 Clinical Trials

-Clinical trials are research studies that cancer patients can participate.
+Clinical trials are research studies in which cancer patients can participate.
 The purpose of a clinical trial is to utilize a specific treatment approach in combination with new approaches, such as a new type of medication or a new combination of medications.
-Sometimes at the research institutes, clinical trials even attempt to use an already established treatment method in a new way, hoping to achieve better results over time.
+Sometimes, at the research institutes, clinical trials even attempt to use an already established treatment method in a new way, hoping to achieve better results over time.

 Clinical trials can allow patients access to new and innovative cancer treatments that may be successful.

-Systemic & Common Drug Treatments (Chemotherapy and Immunotherapy)
+Systemic and Common Drug Treatments (Chemotherapy and Immunotherapy)

 Chemotherapy is how anti-cancer drugs are used as a cancer treatment method.
 Because chemotherapy is aimed at destroying cancer cells, it has effectively cured cancer in some people.
-While chemotherapy may not be completely effective in curing Stage four cancer, it does offer the benefit of easing and relieving some of its symptoms of it—which is certainly a step in the right direction.
+While chemotherapy may not be completely effective in curing Stage 4 cancer, it does offer the benefit of easing and relieving some of its symptoms—which is certainly a step in the right direction.

 Additionally, immunotherapy is the process by which a patient’s immune system is stimulated to encourage the body to fight off cancer.
 One common form of immunotherapy treatment utilizes various drugs, known as ‘checkpoint inhibitors,’ to encourage the immune system to identify and attack cancer cells independently.
 There are many forms of immunotherapy, so it’s best to consult your doctor to learn more.